 CUNY can also capitalize on its recent experience with online instruction to offer more courses online in the future, giving students a broader menu of options.
 Students will have more flexibility for how and when they want to take courses.
-Offering more courses online will reduce demand for classroom space, which could allow enrollments to increase modestly without the concern that every student is going to take nearly all of his classes in person.
-Online courses are no silver bullet, however, given the socio-economic status of CUNY students, as research suggests students from lower income households perform poorly when everything is online.
+Offering more courses online will reduce demand for classroom space, which could allow enrollments to increase modestly without the concern that every student is going to take nearly all his classes in person.
+Online courses are no silver bullet, however, given the socioeconomic status of CUNY students, as research suggests that students from lower-income households perform poorly when everything is online.

 The need for greater flexibility in serving the student population may prompt discussion of changing some long-standing arrangements.
 Why retain the 15-week semester structure, running roughly from Labor Day to Christmas in the fall and the end of January to May in the spring?
 Expanding offerings in the winter term (January) and over the summer, or even offering courses on a monthly basis, might prove attractive to students, especially those who attend CUNY schools and often work more than 20 hours a week and care for family members.